 Agile is supposed to be strict.
 I am not saying miss a daily standup because you don’t feel like doing it, I am saying there are situations where letting some team members not attend would be acceptable.

-As I wrote about in Agile Without Structure is Like a Gymnast Without Bones, that strict adherence to some of the “rules” in Agile approaches (timeboxes in that post) gives Agile the structure it needs to help propel things forward, to make progress.
+As I wrote about in Timeboxing in Agile Frameworks that strict adherence to some of the “rules” in Agile approaches (timeboxes in that post) gives Agile the structure it needs to help propel things forward, to make progress.
 Flexing a bit on those rules can give more agility without breaking the structure.
 Scrum may define fifteen-minute daily standup meetings, but maybe thirty minutes works better for your situation; or even holding them every other day rather than every day.

 Sometimes, Things Need Flexibility